Oligo annealing for ligation cloning

 To save time, the phosphorylation and annealing steps can be combined as follows:

-Order desalted oligos and reconstitute as usual (e.g., order from Genewiz)
+1. Order desalted oligos (e.g., from Azenta/Genewiz) and reconstitute as usual to 100 µM.

 Note

-When combined protocol is used, a 10X dilution of annealed oligos may be more effective in ligation reaction.
+When combined protocol is used, a 10X dilution of annealed oligos may be more effective in a downstream ligation reaction.

 Note

-Measuring the concentration of annealed oligos is not always necessary.
-1 uL of the final annealed + phosphorlyated product (~0.5 uM) can be used in ligation asssemblies.
+Measuring the concentration of annealed oligos on a Nanodrop can be done, but is not necessary.
+1 µL of the final annealed and phosphorlyated product (~0.5 µM) is typically relevant for ligation asssemblies.